chrisminnick/ai-coding-activity/README.md

      - `Write tests for this trivia game using the Jest testing framework.`
      - `What other ways can we test this trivia game?`
      - `What other tests can we write for this trivia game?`
+   - Notice that the generative AI tool will likely not be able to run the tests it generates.
+Can you figure out how to prompt the tool to simulate running the tests?
 3. As a team, review the test results and make any necessary changes.

 ### Part 5: Publish the game